tamu-edu-students/CSCE606-Fall_2025-Project_1-Group_6-Job_Tracker/README.md

   - Routes: GET /jobs (index), GET /jobs/:id (show), GET /jobs/new, POST /jobs, GET /jobs/:id/edit, PATCH /jobs/:id, DELETE /jobs/:id
   - Redirects: creating a job currently redirects to the dashboard so users see new entries in context; editing/deleting will return to the dashboard if the action was initiated from the dashboard (tracked via params[:from] or referer), otherwise it returns to the jobs list (`jobs_path`).
 - Search bar: the jobs list (`/jobs`) contains the search input (client-side filtering with Stimulus for live UI filtering).
 The search input is present for non-JS clients as well.
+- Search bar: the jobs list (`/jobs`) contains the search input.
+By default the page uses client-side filtering (Stimulus) for instant, in-browser filtering.
+A non-JS fallback is provided: the search is also implemented as a GET form that submits a `q` query parameter to `GET /jobs` and the controller filters results server-side using `params[:q]` (case-insensitive, uses a left join on companies so jobs without a company are included).
 - Company CRUD: create and list companies.
 Companies created from the job form return the user to the new-job form (uses `return_to: 'jobs_new'` or referer detection).

 What lives where (important files):
 - Jobs controller and views: `app/controllers/jobs_controller.rb`, `app/views/jobs/*`.
 - Stimulus search controller: `app/javascript/controllers/job_search_controller.js` (client-side filtering of `#jobs-table`).
+ - Stimulus search controller: `app/javascript/controllers/job_search_controller.js` (client-side filtering of `#jobs-table`).
+The Stimulus controller now prevents the GET form from performing a full-page submit when JavaScript is enabled (so JS clients get instant filtering while non-JS clients use the server-side `q` fallback).
 - Companies controller and views: `app/controllers/companies_controller.rb`, `app/views/companies/*`.

 Test coverage (what we ran locally)